 Kefir is much more than a healthy drink!
 Besides the myriad of beneficial effects on your gut microflora, Kefir can also positively affect lots of skin problems such as acne, rosacea, atopic dermatitis, and many others.

-The reason is that Kefir introduces probiotic bacteria into the gastrointestinal tract, thus creating a barrier to inflammatory processes, which inevitably has healing effects on the skin.
+The reason is that Kefir introduces probiotic bacteria into the gastrointestinal tract, thus creating a barrier to inflammatory processes, which inevitably have healing effects on the skin.

 The so-called “Kefir skin” is actually a healthy, smooth, and young-looking skin, achieved through the long-term intake of a specific combination of beneficial bacteria, biotin, and minerals contained in Kefir.